Exhibition GO Station

 Exhibition GO Station is a GO Transit railway station in Toronto, Ontario, Canada.
 The station is one of the Lakeshore West line stations between Toronto and Hamilton.
 It is located west of downtown Toronto at Exhibition Place, an area of convention and exhibition venues, sports facilities, and other entertainment attractions, restaurants and nightclubs.
 It is also on the south side of Liberty Village, a former industrial area which has been redeveloped into a residential neighbourhood with retail and restaurants.

-Although the station is widely used during the Canadian National Exhibition, it also served other major events and destinations that take place in and around the Exhibition grounds including Coca-Cola Coliseum, Enercare Centre, Medieval Times, Liberty Grand, BMO Field, Ontario Place and Budweiser Stage.
+Although the station is widely used during the Canadian National Exhibition, it also serves other major events that take place in and around the Exhibition grounds and their venues, including Coca-Cola Coliseum, Enercare Centre, Medieval Times, Liberty Grand, BMO Field, Ontario Place and RBC Amphitheatre.

 Transit connections

 Directly in front of the station there is a connection with Toronto Transit Commission buses on Dufferin route 29C and at the nearby Exhibition Loop with 511 Bathurst and 509 Harbourfront streetcar lines.

 A suggestion was made in 2013 to integrate TTC and GO Transit fares so that riders from the adjoining Liberty Village neighbourhood would not have to pay full fare again when transferring between the GO train and TTC services.
 This proposal was also seen as a way to help ease rush hour congestion on the 504 King streetcar.
+This policy was implemented in February 2024 under the broader One Fare program.